 OKOLI IJOMA OF NDIKELIONWU

-Okoli Ijoma lived in a two story house in Umuochu Village around 18th century, built with local material and held a law court in a circular building (Ogbagburugburu) which was an architectural masterpiece and first during his time.
+Okoli Ijoma lived in a two-story house in Umuochu Village around 18th century, built with local material and held a law (Omenuko) court in a circular building called Ogbagburugburu which was an architectural masterpiece and first during his time.
 HRH Nnama of Nibo was the deputy chief judge of legendary eastern "Omenuko" court headed by Okoli Ijoma.
 Both became friends and in-laws; Nnama sealed a lifelong blood treaty with this warlord in 1876 through the marriage of his sister to Okoli's Second son, Nwene Ijeoma, this alliance offered Nibo great protection and safety during turbulent times.

-Having resisted for a year and Having left with nothing to fight with, Okoli dressed up in his royal robe, sat on his royal throne and put himself down after drinking from a royal cup.
+Having resisted for a year and having left with nothing to fight with, Okoli dressed up in his royal robe, sat on his royal throne and put himself down after drinking from a royal cup.
 He eventually putting an end to his own life rather than succumbing to the enemy hence keeping to his word.
 Before the British could arrive Umuochu, Okoli Ijoma was gone.
 He was buried in Umuochu in an underground castle still sitting on his throne.
 Okoli Ijoma was documented to have died around 1906. ( NB: I am trying to place a timeline on these dates as they do not make sense )